Devimuth/devimuth-tools/Readme.md

 # 🛠️ Devimuth Tools

-A comprehensive collection of Geographic Information System (GIS) and Software Development utilities.
+A comprehensive collection of Geographic Information System (GIS), Software Development, and Marketing utilities.
 All tools run directly in your browser—**no data is sent to a server**, ensuring complete privacy and security.

 ## ✨ Key Features